tim-koprivnik/allbirds/README.md

 # allbirds

-Website theme for Shopify in Liquid and Javascript.
+Website theme for Shopify in HTML, CSS, and Javascript.